Skip to main content

 String? get searchString => _searchString;

-In addition to managing local state, the PageModel class also contains fields for handling the state of widgets on the page.
-For instance, _dropDownValue is a private field that stores the current value of a dropdown widget.
+In addition to managing local state, the given PageModel class also contains fields for handling the state of widgets on the page.
+For instance, _dropDownValue is a private field that stores the current value of a dropdown widget (if it is added to the current Page).
 Similar to _searchString, it has a getter and setter that logs changes to this field.

 String? _dropDownValue;